WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return $free_lanetype(lanetype).

 free_blocktype blocktype
-1. If blocktype is _RESULT, then:
+1. If blocktype is some _RESULT, then:
   a.
 Let (_RESULT valtype?) be blocktype.
   b.
 Return $free_opt($free_valtype(valtype)?).
-2. Assert: Due to validation, blocktype is _IDX.
+2. Assert: Due to validation, blocktype is some _IDX.
 3. Let (_IDX funcidx) be blocktype.
 4. Return $free_funcidx(funcidx).